-For any business to be successful it needs the ability to grow.
-Growth however requires investment and paying cash up front for new equipment, machinery and vehicles can be expensive, risky and can lead to cashflow issues.
+For any business to be successful, it needs the ability to grow.
+However, growth requires investment, and paying cash upfront for new equipment, machinery, and vehicles can be expensive, risky, and lead to cash flow issues.

 What can you do to ensure cashflow problems don’t arise?

 Waiting until you’re in a position to pay for what you need can be an option; however, if your business needs it, it needs it now.

 Asset finance can help you to achieve your goals quicker and more efficiently.

 Asset finance accounts for the majority of debt finance undertaken by businesses in the UK.
 Around 1 in 3 small businesses that have any external borrowing use asset finance as it is a great way of releasing cash tied up within the business or extending the cash life cycle.